A game changer? Tire pressure management system to be used by Team DSM at Paris-Roubaix

 There’s no perfect mid-point however, and typically one focus has to make way for the other.

-Heinrich Haussler told VeloNews that his ride to 10th place last year was founded on a set of near-empty Continental tires running at 2.6 and 2.7 bar that angled toward the control needed on the mud-slicked cobblestones.
+Heinrich Haussler told VeloNews that his ride to 10th place last year was founded on a set of near-empty Continental tires running at 2.6 and 2.7 bar (38 and 39psi) that angled toward the control needed on the mud-slicked cobblestones.

 “I really like riding super low pressure, and when I knew it was raining I decided to risk it,” Haussler said.
 “I knew I would suffer a little bit in the first 90Ks [before the first set of cobbles], just from the rolling resistance.